 HOW: We invest in organizations that seek to redirect dollars from corrections to housing, human services, and other community investment, or “Divest/Invest.”

-o New York.
-We made a small grant to support a demonstration project in New York City, created by Housing+Solutions and partners to divert women during the pre-trial period from jail to a community-based alternative.
+- Housing Plus.
+Butler supported a demonstration project in New York City, created by Housing Plus and partners to divert women during the pre-trial period from jail to a community-based alternative.
 During that time, women are offered services to help them stabilize and meet their criminal justice requirements.
-The results were so strong that the Mayor’s Office of Diversion Re-entry and Prevention will fund a $2.3 million demonstration project for three years.
+The results were so strong that the Mayor’s Office of Diversion Re-entry and Prevention funded a three-year demonstration project.